 The CKDIV8 Fuse determines the initial value of the CLKPS bits.
 If CKDIV8 is unprogrammed, the CLKPS bits will be reset to "0000".
 If CKDIV8 is programmed, CLKPS bits are reset to "0011", giving a division factor of eight at start up.
 This feature should be used if the selected clock source has a higher frequency than the maximum frequency of the device at the present operating conditions.
 Note that any value can be written to the CLKPS bits regardless of the CKDIV8 Fuse setting.
-The Application software must ensure that a sufficient division factor is chosen if the selected clock source has a higher frequency than the maximum frequency of the device of the device at the present operating.
+The Application software must ensure that a sufficient division factor is chosen if the selcted clock source has a higher frequency than the maximum frequency of the device at the present operating conditions.

-device at the present operating conditions.
 The device is shipped with the CKDIV8 Fuse programmed.